-First sight of Petra Jordan – the Lost City of Nabataeans.
+The first sight of Petra – the Lost City of Nabataeans

-We reached Petra a little before noon, bought our ticket that at JD 90 (1 JD = 100 Rs at the time of writing ) per person.
-It is probably the highest ticketed UNESCO World heritage site that I have visited so far.
-All excited to be finally at the door of Petra, we started walking towards what I expected to be a set of monuments.
+We reached Petra a little before noon and bought our ticket at JD 90 (1 JD = 100 Rs at the time of writing ) per person.
+It is probably the highest-ticketed UNESCO World Heritage site that I have visited so far.
+All excited to be finally at the door of the heritage site, we started walking towards what I expected to be a set of monuments.
 Though all my friends who had visited before warned me about being prepared to walk a lot, turned out to be a sprawling city.
 We started walking on the rough road with carved hills on both sides.
 There were square tombs carved out of the hills with omens and signs carved and painted on them.
 Carvings stayed on while the paintings are left only as a faint version of themselves.

 Colorful Tongas carried people who wanted to avoid walking.
-It is a good kilometer or so before you reach the Siq, the narrow pathway that leads to Petra – the rose tinted city.
-We obviously decided to walk as our guide started telling us about the history of Petra.
+It is a good kilometer or so before you reach the Siq, the narrow pathway that leads to the heritage site – the rose-tinted city.
+We obviously decided to walk as our guide started telling us about the history of world heritage.
 And its mention in the Bible that indicates that it was a living city during those times.
 Petra is a Greek word that literally means ‘The Rock’.
 Once you have seen the place you know there is no better name for this city.

 After it was re-discovered in 1812 CE by a Swiss Johann Ludwig, Petra is fondly called ‘the Rose City’ for its rose-tinted color of the rock.
 Or even ‘The Lost City’ for it was lost to the world for many centuries.

-Petra at its peak was the heart and home of Nabataean civilization.
-Historians have agreed that history of Petra starts around 312 BCE.
+Petra at its peak was the heart and home of the Nabataean civilization.
+Historians have agreed that the history of the heritage city starts around 312 BCE.
 This was where the trading tribe of Nabataeans lived.
-And they traded with both the Arab world in the South, with Egypt along the Dead Sea and even with Romans.
+And they traded with both the Arab world in the South, with Egypt along the Dead Sea, and even with Romans.
 Trade routes with India are also documented.
-Nabataean people came from Arabian roots and worshiped a God named Dushara that is equivalent of Zeus or Jupiter in Greco-Roman mythology.
+Nabataean people came from Arabian roots and worshiped a God named Dushara which is equivalent to Zeus or Jupiter in Greco-Roman mythology.
 They also had a female goddess equivalent of Aphrodite.
-Like Zeus, Dushara also lived on a mountain near Petra City.
+Like Zeus, Dushara also lived on a mountain nearby.
 It made me think that even our Gods prefer living in the mountains like Shiva on Kailash.

-Nabataeans lived here till 106 CE when the Roman Empire took over Petra.
-The excavations inside Petra show the signs of Roman days in their ruins as much as they show the signs of Nabataeans.
+Nabataeans lived here till 106 CE when the Roman Empire took over.
+The excavations show the signs of Roman days in their ruins as much as they show the signs of Nabataeans.
 The presence of churches in the complex indicates the adoption of Christianity by the Nabataeans in the early 1st CE.

 This partitioned passageway is about 800 meters long.
 And has a unique characteristic to it.
 A narrow strip of light comes from the top and illuminates the rocks.
-While at the ground level you only see the sun and not feel it.
-Being a natural corridor, it is the coolest part of the Petra city.
+While at the ground level, you only see the sun and do not feel it.
+Being a natural corridor, it is the coolest part of the heritage city.

 It is believed that Nabataeans used this natural walkway to their advantage by using it as an entrance to the city.
 The narrow path ensured that the city couldn’t be invaded easily.

 What you must see and admire while walking through the Siq are the water channels that you can see on both sides of the walls.
-One of them is made of terracotta and acts like a natural filter for drinking water.
+One of them is made of terracotta and acts as a natural filter for drinking water.
 And the other is made of limestone.
-In fact, the reason Petra was inhabited for so long despite being a part of the desert is its water management system.
-Tour of water management at Petra can be an exploration in itself.
-It is said that the 6 inches of rainfall that the area received was stored and managed in such a way that residents had enough water for the whole year.
+In fact, the reason the site was inhabited for so long despite being a part of the desert is its water management system.
+A tour of water management at the site can be an exploration in itself.
+It is said that the 6 inches of rainfall that the area received were stored and managed in such a way that residents had enough water for the whole year.
 This reminded me of all the water management systems in ancient India like Rani Ki Vav or Sahastralinga Talav.

-Treasury is the face of Petra.
-It is the first site you see on other side of Siq.
-Through a narrow corridor, a couple of rose-colored pillars makes the first appearance.
+The Treasury monument is the face of Petra.
+It is the first site you see on the other side of Siq.
+Through a narrow corridor, a couple of rose-colored pillars make the first appearance.
 And as you get close you find yourself standing in front of that whole façade.
 It is like a dream come true.
-Rose-colored soft sandstone structure is carved like a Greco-Roman temple.
-However, this is just a façade.
-Local Bedouins thought there must be a treasure hidden behind such nicely carved façade so they started calling it treasury.
+The rose-colored soft sandstone structure is carved like a Greco-Roman temple.
+However, this is just a facade.
+Local Bedouins thought there must be a treasure hidden behind such a nicely carved façade so they started calling it treasury.
 In reality, it is a tomb of an important Nabataean King.
-So are most other carved facades in Petra.
-At treasury, you can go close to it and see the graves below.
+So are most other carved facades.
+At the Treasury, you can go close to it and see the graves below.

-Unlike most ancient civilizations that believe in life after death and have rituals to carry the soul to next life, Nabataeans it seems believed in heaven and hell.
+Unlike most ancient civilizations that believe in life after death and have rituals to carry the soul to the next life, Nabataeans seem to believe in heaven and hell.
 You can see crow steps carved on top of each of the tombs and they supposedly take you to heaven or hell.

-Treasury and other facades like it at Petra have been carved top to bottom just like our Kailash Cave at Elora was carved top-down.
-Just like we found the construction methodology of Ajanta Caves from the unfinished caves, archaeologists at Petra discovered that these facades have been carved top down.
+The Treasury and other facades like it have been carved top to bottom just like our Kailash Cave at Ellora was carved top-down.
+Just like we found the construction methodology of Ajanta Caves from the unfinished caves, archaeologists discovered that these facades have been carved top down.
 And that is why a lot of them have a second story but no first story.

-Relief sculptures of façade of Treasury at Petra Jordan carry influences of 5 different civilizations that lived here.
+Relief sculptures on the facade of the Treasury monument carry influences from 5 different civilizations that lived here.

-On top of Corinthian capital, you can see 7 cups and above that 30 roses.
-6 pillars on each floor making it 12 pillars in total and then there are teeth like carvings that total to 365.
+On top of the Corinthian capital, you can see 7 cups and above that 30 roses.
+6 pillars on each floor making it 12 pillars in total and then there are teeth-like carvings that total 365.
 Do you see a calendar carved here?